 - Establishing buffer zones to prevent feral cats returning to the area

-- Removing feline diseases from the entire haven
+- Testing for and removing feline diseases from the entire haven

 - Developing a genetic test for wildcat purity